FAOS

 year = {2026},

 note = {FAOS Research Programme, RA-6.
-Reproducibility scaffolding available at \url{https://github.com/frank-luongt/faos-research/tree/main/RA-6}; paper PDF posts at arXiv submission.}
+Under peer review; arXiv preprint posts at release.}

 }